 Smoke the duck breasts from a cold start @

 Yes, the breast is quite dark.
 This meat is high in myoglobin, which contributes to the beefy color.
-As dark as it is, it is still pliable to the touch, and the crust is extremely thin, revealing an amazingly ham like color underneath:
+As dark as it is, it is still pliable to the touch.
+The crust is extremely thin, revealing an amazingly ham like color underneath:

-I served it at a special event we had a few months ago, featuring a wide variety of sous vide products, and it was one of the most popular items, simple presented with crisp baguette nearby.
+I served it at a special event we had a few months ago featuring a wide variety of sous vide products.
+It was one of the most popular items, simple presented with crisp baguette nearby.

 This time we tried something a little bit more elaborate…